Itrulia/Minimalist/README.md

     "itrulia/minimalist": "dev-master"

-Run `composer update` to pull down the latest version of Laravel Markdown.
+Run `composer update` to pull down the latest version of Minimalist.
 Now open up `app/config/app.php` and add the service provider to your `providers` array.

     'providers' => array(
         'Itrulia\Minimalist\MinimalistServiceProvider',